zmkfirmware/zmk/docs/docs/development/hardware-integration/physical-layouts.md

 You can specify negative values in devicetree using parentheses around it, e.g. `(-3000)` for a 30 degree counterclockwise rotation.
 :::

-ZMK defines a number of popular physical layouts in-tree at [`app/dts/layouts`](https://github.com/zmkfirmware/zmk/tree/main/app/dts/layouts).
-To use such layouts, import them and assign their `transform` and (optionally) `kscan` properties.

 ### Physical Layout with Keys Example

 Here is an example of a physical layout for a 2x2 macropad: